-Approved Rating Provider - An approved entity responsible for the approval of Approved Testers and Approved Inspectors and the certification of raters working under its auspices and who is responsible for the quality assurance of such Certified Raters and for the quality assurance of Energy Ratings produced by such Certified Raters.
+Approved Rating Provider - An approved entity responsible for the approval of Approved Testers and Approved Inspectors and the certification of home energy raters working under its auspices and who is responsible for the quality assurance of such Certified Raters and for the quality assurance of home energy ratings produced by such home energy Certified Rraters.

-Approved Software Rating Tool - A computerized procedure that is approved for the purpose of conducting Energy Ratings and calculating the annual energy consumption, annual energy costs and an Energy Rating Index for a home.
+Approved Software Rating Tool2 - A computerized procedure that is approved for the purpose of conducting home energy ratings Energy Ratings and calculating the annual energy consumption, annual energy costs and an Energy Rating Index for a home.